CSCfi/csc-user-guide/docs/apps/chipster_genomes.md

 chipster_genomes
 ```

-The data type can alternatively be given as the first argument and the species name as the second argument.
+The data type can, alternatively, be given as the first argument and the species name as the second argument.
-For example the BWA indexes of Danio_rerio.GRCz11 can be retrieved with command:
+For example, the BWA indexes of Danio_rerio.GRCz11 can be retrieved with the command:
 ```text
 chipster_genomes bwa Danio_rerio.GRCz11
 ```